microsoft/pai/docs/manual/cluster-admin/how-to-add-and-remove-nodes.md

 ## How to Remove Nodes

-Please refer to the operation of add nodes.
+Please refer to the operation of adding nodes.
 They are very similar.

 To remove nodes from the cluster, there is no need to modify `hosts.yml`.
 Go into `~/pai-deploy/kubespray/`, run